Five Dollar Wrench

 Peter's keychain only had two keys.
 I named them Easy and Peasy, because I copied them in less than four minutes.
 Claire got stuck with him for three hours.
 Oof.

-We found a mark named Barry.
+We found a mark named Cal.

-An hour later, a guy caught Claire watching his phone as he tapped on an app.
+An hour later, a different guy caught Claire watching his phone as he tapped on an app.
 Everybody's in public these days, staring at their phones.

 The guy turned to Claire and said, "Are you watching me?"